gagandeep/Web-Architecture-Evolution/Chapter0.md

 Abacus was another computing device that eases out arithmetic tasks.
 Value addition of Abacus was in ways like counting important things for record-keeping, frequent trades in large numbers, etc.
 Progression from *Abacus* to *Calculators* involved computing advances.

 Timekeeping devices were also evolved from `Looking at Sun and Moon` to `Stonehenge` to `Sundials` to `Hourglass` to `Clock towers` to `Wristwatch` to `Electric clock` to `Atomic clock`.
-All of these involved major computing advancements in different fields over the pe
+All of these involved major computing advancements in different fields over the periods of centuries.

 ### 2. First General-purpose Computer